p2js/unique-enum/README.md

 ### Type Invariants

-A unique enum `enum` has the following invariants for the lifetime of the program:
+A unique `enum` guarantees the following invariants throughout the program:

-- Variants will only be equal to themselves and no other object or primitive.
+- Each variant will only be equal to itself and no other object or primitive.
 - Variants are the sole objects for which `instanceof enum` will be true.
 - After declaration, no new variants can be constructed or assigned, and variants cannot be changed or destroyed.